GiDHome/cmas2d_customlib_wizard/README.md

 Init the package, load our step controller file, called /wizard/Wizard_Steps.tcl, and set some variables.
 See the [Initialize](https://github.com/GiDHome/gid_smart_wizard#initialize) section of the manual.

-## Data definition
+## Step definition and implementation

 Let's start talking about what data is needed in this problemtype, and how this data is organized in steps

 ### Step 1: Geometry definition

 We need to create a random surface, so the first step is called 'Geometry'.
 It contains 2 frames, the right one contains an image, and the left one has the inputs and the button to create the geometry.
 In the prevoius problemtype, a 4 side random geometry was generated wich was fine for the example.
-Now, in order to explain hoy to implement a button that executes a tcl command, wich takes the value of the items of the window, we allow the user to select the number of vertex and the radius of the geometry.
+Now, in order to explain how to implement a button that executes a tcl command, wich takes the value of the items of the window, we allow the user to select the number of vertex and the radius of the geometry.

+#### Data

 ```xml
 <Step id="Geometry" title="Geometry definition" subtitle="Create a regular geometry with n vertex">